TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-03-how-apigen-survived-its-death.md

 ## Step 6.
 Burnout

 It was June 2017.
 The main issue was solved and there was plenty space to improve ApiGen. **But not motivation**.
-I didn't use it personally and I knew I was there only to replace reflection.
-I was looking for co-maintainer and somebody who's using the project to took over me.
+I didn't use it personally and I felt I was there mainly to replace reflection, because I was the one was responsible fot its design.

+After I finished that, I was looking for co-maintainer and somebody who's using the project to took over me.

-I felt <strike>bit</strike> burned out.
+Personally, I felt <strike>bit</strike> burned out.
 What now?
-Delete project?
+Give up the project?
 Go to cinema?
 Go to a coach? ✓

 What helped me was an [release-candidate](https://github.com/dbrock/semver-howto#release-candidates-100-foo).
 An illusion of milestone, that closes huge part of dev work.